 Prior to joining The Women’s Fund in 2011, Jeanne was the founder of the Hess Center for Leadership and Service at Birmingham-Southern College and served as the Center’s director for twenty years.
 She taught courses in environmental policy for thirty years.
 She is a member of the Downtown Rotary Club, serves on the boards of the Freshwater Land Trust and Alabama Trails Foundation, and is active with the expansion of Turkey Creek Nature Preserve.
 She served in the Peace Corps in Senegal, Africa and completed Outward Bound.

 Jeanne holds a Masters in Urban and Environmental Studies from the University of Virginia and a B.A. in political science from Mary Baldwin College.
 She is a graduate of Leadership Birmingham, Leadership Alabama, and Momentum.
-She is married to Dr. Mark Lester and the mother of two married sons and a grandson.
+She is married to Dr. Mark Lester and the mother of two married sons and two grandsons.
 In her free time, she loves to garden, hike, travel, and birdwatch.